Recommended children's booklists sorted by age or topic

 Topic: Y6 50 Recommended Reads

 This semi-autobiographical classic, written by the beloved Judith Kerr, tells the story of a Jewish family escaping Germany in the days before the Second World War.
-The book has become a classic story for Year 6 children or for primary classes learning about World War 2.
+The book has become a classic story for Year 5 or 6 children or for primary classes learning about World War 2.

+In 1933.
 Anna is too busy with her schoolwork and tobogganing to listen to the talk of Hitler.
-But one day she and her brother Max are rushed out of Germany in alarming secrecy, away from everything they know.
+But one day, she and her brother Max are rushed out of Germany in alarming secrecy, away from everything they know.
 Their father is wanted by the Nazis.
 This is the start of a huge adventure, sometimes frightening, very often funny and always exciting.

 Judith Kerr wrote When Hitler Stole Pink Rabbit fifty years ago, based on her own journey, so that her own children would know where she came from and the lengths to which her parents went to keep her and her brother safe.
 It has gone on to become a beloved classic that is required reading for many children all over the world and is an unforgettable introduction to the real-life impact of the Second World War.